mikeobank/vanice/vanice.md

 ### To be decided / To do
 - Final character set
 - Final emoji set, plus order (indices)
+- Allow for ambiguous emojis?
+- Non Latin characters in names
 - Recommended length of fingerprint / total length (vanity name + fingerprint)
 - A more complex, computationally harder derivation of fingerprints?
 - Should the name or length of name be digested into the fingerprint?
-- Allow for ambiguous emojis?
 - Registries.
 Preferably distributed, decentralized.
 Web, Desktop, iOS, Android.
 - Namespacing, vouching, Web of Trust